Unveiling E$_6$SSM Scalar Diquarks at the HL-LHC: Event Analysis

-To potentially obtain a higher signal significance for $m_D>600$\,GeV, we adopted an alternative selection strategy incorporating boosted kinematics, wherein the $t-$quark originating from a relatively heavy $D$ is reconstructed as a single fat--jet, by setting $R\geq 0.8$ in the anti-$k_t$ algorithm.
+The problem of the standard reconstruction method above is that the jets from a $D$ above a certain mass become highly collimated, and individual jets and leptons will can no longer be resolved as isolated objects in most cases.
+In such a scenario, the $t-$quarks can manifest as fat jets, implying that the hadrons (and possibly the leptons) are spread throughout a relatively wider cone, with no clear separation.
+Therefore, to improve the signal event selection for a relatively heavy $D$, we adopted an alternative strategy that incorporates boosted kinematics, wherein a $t-$quark is reconstructed as a single fat--jet, by setting $R\leq 0.8$ in the anti-$k_t$ algorithm.
 The rest of the analysis commenced as follows.

 \begin{itemize}